 Also, I think it’s a bit like with technology, you have to recharge your batteries.
 Doing retreats, getting personal teachings from time to time from inspiring teachers, all of this helps to recharge our batteries.
 Then we get inspired and can carry what we’ve gained into our daily life, which is very important.

 Finally, the Buddha always emphasized the importance of good friends.
-We live in a society which is heading in one direction, so it’s good to have at least a few friends who share the same values and can encourage us and help us to remember that we’re not alone or peculiar, but that what we’re doing is a very valid way of life.
-This will encourage us to put the Dharma at the centre of our life and not the periphery, to use our daily life as our Dharma practice.
+We live in a society that is heading in one direction, so it’s good to have at least a few friends who share the same values and can encourage us and help us to remember that we’re not alone or peculiar, but that what we’re doing is a very valid way of life.
+This will encourage us to put the Dharma at the center of our life, and not the periphery, and to use our daily life as our Dharma practice.

-Tenzin Palmo: If you go to any nunnery and ask them what the main obstacle is, they’ll always say low self-esteem and lack of confidence.
+If you go to any nunnery and ask them what the main obstacle is, they’ll always say low self-esteem and lack of confidence.
 It will take time.
-But the difference between the first girls from Ladakh who became nuns, to the girls we have now, is very encouraging.
-The new nuns don’t know that they’re ‘supposed’ to be meek and submissive, and so in many ways they believe they can do anything, because they’ve seen the earlier ones do it.
-In this way, there’s nothing for them to doubt.
+But the difference between the first girls from Ladakh who became nuns to the girls we have now is very encouraging.

 I asked the first group of nuns we had if they believed that males were inherently more intelligent than females, and they all said yes.
 I said, “No, it’s just that they’ve had more opportunity.
 When you have equal opportunity, you both do well.
 Some males are intelligent, some are dumb.
 Some females are intelligent, some are dumb.
 We’re all human beings, no one is superior.”
 Now, if I were to ask the same question, the girls would be puzzled by the question itself!
 So, it’s coming along.